Jaimee Lee Gaston

-A 2025 graduate of Circle in The Square Theatre School, Jaimee is fueled by creation and a fervor for feeling.
+A 2025 graduate of Circle in The Square Theatre School’s Musical Theatre program, Jaimee is fueled by creation and a fervor for feeling.
 Circle in The Square offered Jaimee many opportunities, not just as an actor but also as a choreographer.
 The Assistant Choreographer to Billy Bustamante for ‘The Rosetta Project’ by Jenn Grinels, Choreographer for ‘Much Ado About Nothing’ directed by Mark Barford, and several solo pieces, Jaimee has worked across projects vastly differing in style and scale.
+Since graduating, Jaimee has enjoyed working across stage and screen, playing lead roles in everything from short films to Off-Broadway plays.
+She is proud to have debuted her latest self-written play, “Don’t Worry Your Pretty Little Head” at The Chain Theatre’s One Act Festival with rave reviews.

 A bubbly storyteller, Jaimee is passionate about working in female led/centred projects and hopes to open hearts and cultivate action with her performance.